mmohamud92/payment-gateway-challenge-dotnet/README.md

   - The `merchantId` is derived from the API token (or API key) provided with each request.
 This token contains a claim (e.g. `merchant_id`) that identifies the merchant.

 - **Persistence:**
   - No external database is required for this demonstration.
-Instead, an in-memory cache (IMemoryCache) is used to store payment data.
+Instead, an in-memory cache is used to store payment data.
   - This assumption simplifies the architecture for a take-home task, though a production system would use a persistent storage solution.

 - **Design Approach (DDD):**